Ian Henschke

 He hosted the ABCTV's SA Stateline from 2001 to 2010, ABC radio 891 Mornings from 2011 to 2015, and Drive in 2016.
 He retired from the ABC in December 2016.
-He was a regular columnist for The Advertisers Saturday supplement, SA Weekend (Feb 2009-Nov 2021) He was awarded the Centenary of Federation Medal.
+He was a regular columnist for The Advertisers Saturday supplement, SA Weekend (Feb 2009-Nov 2021) He was awarded the Centenary of Federation Medal for Services to Australian Society through Broadcasting.

 He was twice named "TV Broadcaster of the Year" in the SA Media Awards, in 2004 and 2009.
-He was a Walkley Award Finalist (twice), winning a High Commendation for his coverage of the Westpac Letters in 1991.
+He was a Walkley Award Finalist in 1991 and 1996 winning a High Commendation for his coverage of the Westpac Letters in 1991.
 He was named "Radio Broadcaster of the Year" in the 2015 SA Media Awards.

 He originally trained as a teacher and returned to secondary teaching as a relief teacher in 2024.

-In August 2024 his 25 minute documentary film “The GoldenMile” about 1960 Olympic 1500m champion Herb Elliott and his coach Percy Cerutty was selected as part of the Run Nation Film Festival.
-It was screened across Australia and New Zealand, the UK and USA.
+In August 2024 his 25 minute documentary film “The GoldenMile” about 1960 Rome Olympics 1500m champion Herb Elliott and his coach Percy Cerutty was selected as part of the Run Nation Film Festival.
+It was named best film of the festival and screened across Australia and New Zealand, the UK and USA.

+“The Golden Mile” also won Best Sports Report in the 2025 SA Media Awards and Best Biographical Film in the New York International Film Awards.